Mikhail Muravyov-Vilensky: Governor General

 During the January Uprising of 1863, Muravyov was appointed Governor General of Vilna (former Grand Duchy of Lithuania, now Lithuania and part of Belarus).
 He instituted a complete ban on the Latin alphabet and the Lithuanian language in printed content.
 The ban was lifted in 1904.
 He managed to promptly subdue the rebellion.
 About 9000 insurgents were resettled to Siberia, 127 were demonstratively hanged.
 Konstanty Kalinowski, Zygmunt Sierakowski and Antanas Mackevičius were among the rebel leaders executed on his orders.
 Those settlements where the rebels were reported had to pay enormous contributions.
 As a consequence, for Poles and liberal Russian circles Muravyov became known as the "hangman of Vilnius" even in modern Polish historiography he is sometimes referred to by his contemporary nickname, 'Wieszatiel' ('hangman').
 To many nationally minded Russians, Muravyov was a hero and the de facto head of the "Russian Party".
 They flooded Muravyov with congratulatory telegrams on his nameday, November 8, 1863, a form of public expression previously unknown in Russia.

 After defeating the rebels militarily, Muravyov began a series of deep reforms which aimed at the liquidation of the breeding grounds for future uprisings.
 He strengthened the economic, educational and social positions of Orthodox Belarusian peasants who made up the majority of the Krai's population at these times.
-He paid much attention to the restoration of the Orthodox character of Belarus since he regarded this as the best mean against potential disloyalty and because he was convinced that he liberates ancient Russian (Rus') lands from Polish subjugation.
+He paid much attention to the restoration of the Orthodox character of Belarus since he regarded this as the best means against potential disloyalty and because he was convinced that he was liberating ancient Russian (Rus') lands from Polish subjugation.

 On May 1, 1865, Muravyov was relieved from his duties.
 For his vital services to the Empire, he received a comital title and spent late 1865 and early 1866 writing his memoirs.
 At the time of his death, Muravyov was investigating Dmitry Karakozov's attempt to assassinate the tsar.